Parler denied by Apple App Store again

 Bloomberg News first reported Apple’s denial, saying Apple sent a letter to Parler outlining that its recent policy updates were not enough to satisfy Apple’s guidelines.

 Parler was founded in 2018, but rose to prominence last year when Republican politicians and conservative pundits joined the app after Twitter and Facebook cracked down on misinformation and began labeling posts from former president Donald Trump.
 Parler pledged it would stay focused on “free speech” and not censor its users.
-It got a major bump of downloads following the 2020 presidential election — it was seen as a friendly platform as Trump and his supporters worked to sow doubt in the results.
+It got a major bump in downloads following the 2020 presidential election — it was seen as a friendly platform as Trump and his supporters worked to sow doubt in the results.

 The company had long taken a hands-off approach to content moderation, allowing pretty much anything that was legal and protected by the First Amendment.
-The big tech companies said Parler would have to employ more stringent moderation to meet their rules.
+The Big Tech companies said Parler would have to employ more stringent moderation to meet their rules.

 Parler relaunched its website in February, but still wasn’t able to add new users to its app or push mobile app updates.
 With its relaunch, Parler added slightly stricter content moderation rules.